 Improve the flow of your display area by ensuring there are no physical obstructions or barriers on entering, and try to keep meeting areas to the back of your stand.

 Consider how you are going to demonstrate your products or services – will you need iPads or a TV screen to run demonstrations or can it be done by the staff?
 Having screens that visitors can interact with is a good way to attract attention.
-Also think about what promotional items you are going to give out as these also draw visitors in.
+Also, think about what promotional items you are going to give out as these also draw visitors in.
 Try to come up with something useful like a USB stick rather than the usual pens.

 Booking the Space

 Try to get a copy of the floorplan as soon as the trade show is announced, it’s a good idea to book early – you’ll get your chosen space and may be able to negotiate an early-bird discount.
 Try to book a space where there is a lot of passing traffic.
 Near but not right by the entrance, by a restaurant or at an intersection are good options.
 You can book either space only, which means you will have to supply flooring, lighting and power.
-Or you can book a shell scheme which includes walls, lights, flooring and power.
+Or you can book a shell scheme that includes walls, lights, flooring and power.
 If you intend to self-build your stand, a shell scheme is probably the best bet, unless you have an electrician to hand!

 At the Trade Show